 Perhaps your healthcare company sponsors free annual CPR training.
 Your goal is the health of the community.
 Through participant surveys, imagine you learn that most people are participating in job-skill training for employment.

-You’ve done some impact measurement: you’re collecting participant data and feedback.
+You’ve done some impact measurement: collecting participant data and feedback.
 Now, what does it tell you about the priorities and issues of this community?
 How might that affect how you do things next time?
 This is the key to impactful CSR.

 Focus on True Impact with your CSR